yaoyao-liu/meta-transfer-learning/docs/download/index.md

+> Important: All these datasets are only allowed by researchers for non-commercial research and educational purposes.

 ## Download Few-Shot Datasets

 You may download them on Google Drive and 百度网盘.
 As the *mini*ImageNet and *tiered*ImageNet are sampled from the ImageNet dataset, you need agree to the terms of ImageNet: